 When considering nutrient deficiencies, first check the soil pH, which is the foundation of everything you’ll be doing in the soil.
 If the pH level is not in the proper range (6-7), plants cannot properly absorb nutrients and your plants won’t grow properly no matter how many nutrients you add.

 It’s also possible that nutrient deficiencies are slowing plant growth, although this happens less often in practice.
-Farmers always want to add as many nutrients as possible so their plants can grow quickly and you’ll likely be doing the same so it a lack of nutrients likely will not be the problem.
+Farmers always want to add as many nutrients as possible so their plants can grow quickly and you’ll likely be doing the same so a lack of nutrients likely will not be the problem.

 When your plants are in their pots for about 3 weeks the nutrients in the soil have almost been entirely absorbed by the plants and you need to add the correct amount of nutrients to get them to grow again.
 The nutrients that Cannabis plants need most are nitrogen (N), phosphorus (P), and potassium (K), as well as more than a dozen other trace elements.
-Fertilizers produced by big name manufacturers are already perfect, so you can go to a local nursery or buy any big brand of fertilizer online and use them as they recommend.
+Fertilizers produced by big-name manufacturers are already perfect, so you can go to a local nursery or buy any big brand of fertilizer online and use them as they recommend.

 Cannabis is very susceptible to a number of infestations, the most common being pests and diseases.
 If your plants are being eaten by pests or get sick you’ll be facing lower yields or even dying plants.